JimmyIsmael/SpringBootTools/SpringPaginationExample/README.md

 # Pagination with SpringBoot and PageDialect

-This example will show you how to have a pagination setion on your project using PageDialect and SpringDataJPA.
+This example will show you how to have a pagination section on your project using PageDialect and SpringDataJPA.

 ## To run this project, keep in mind that: